 For careful tax planning, please note that capital gains tax drops to zero (nothing payable) after 5 years of ownership.
 This is to say if you have owned your property in Turkey for no less than 5 years, then there is no capital gains tax payable at all.

 Tax on rental income is similar to capital gains tax.
 The income you generate from your Turkish real estate, after allowable expenses against income such as maintenance and some wear & tear, becomes the taxable amount.
 This amount is again subject to an annual exemption amount after which tax brackets start at 15% and rise to 35% for net income in excess of Lira 40,000.

 How does Turkish income tax compare to other European countries?

 For comparison, Russia is not a country that should be considered friendly to landlords.
 Evictions can only happen after 6 months of non-payment and are not easy even then.
 Plus, regardless of the term of a lease, Russian renters can terminate a lease with three months notice.

-Further, foreign real estate investors pay a hefty thirty percent income tax on all income with no available deductions.
+Further, in Russia foreign real estate investors pay a hefty thirty percent income tax on all income with no available deductions.
 You’ll also pay a maximum 1.5% land tax and a maximum 2.2% property tax with rates slightly lower if you purchase outside major cities.